caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 ## SLIDE 25
 Class sessions are structured on a workshop model approach to learning.
 Hands-on learning encourages us to take charge of our learning, become active and engaged in our work, and develop a deep understanding of design concepts.

-Students are expected to bring pens, pencils, paper, and sticky notes to every class.
+It's recommended that you bring are expected to bring pens, pencils, and paper to every class as we'll do some sketching.

 ## SLIDE 26
 **The 24-week UX/UI Boot Camp has three parts:**